levoxtrip/PKB/docs/topics/strive.md

 ## Action
 Do it for you.
 Not for others.

+“Everything you do - with or without an audience - provides evidence to you about who you are and what you're capable of.”

 Stop waiting for life to give you what you think you deserve and go out and make it happen.

 Creating as many opportunities as we could through purposefull action.